Where does my donation go?

-For further information or to opt-out of receiving a call please contact the Regular Giving Team, at firstname.lastname@example.org or by phone at +61 3 9035 4672.
+For further information or to opt-out of receiving a call, contact the Regular Giving Team at firstname.lastname@example.org or on +61 3 9035 4672.

 The University of Melbourne values the ongoing involvement of, and relationships with, donors.
 To protect donors and the University from publicly expressed concerns or perceptions of undue donor influence over academic, administrative, curriculum, building, admissions and student programming decisions, this framework provides guidance to assist both potential donors and University staff in understanding where those boundaries lie.

 The University welcomes the active participation of donors in shaping a gift that meets their ambitions.
 In accepting donations, the University of Melbourne must also ensure alignment with strategic objectives and core values.
 This does not preclude donors from actively engaging to help determine the scope of a gift but does place limits on the areas in which a donor may properly be involved.